RPIDIAL/Disease-informed-VLM-Adaptation/README.md

 # Disease-informed Adaptation of Vision-Language Models

-This repository includes extra detailed introduction of our ``Disease-informed Adaptation`` for adapting pre-trained medical Vision-Language Models (VLMs) to ``newly identified`` diseases.
+This repository includes extra detailed information of our __Disease-informed Adaptation__ for adapting pre-trained medical Vision-Language Models (VLMs) to *newly identified* and *under represented* diseases.

 The first version of [our paper](http://arxiv.org/abs/2405.15728) is early accepted by __MICCAI 2024__.

-More results and the source code will be released soon!
+*More results and the source code will be released soon!*

 ## Disease Diagnosis